 Generally speaking, it is the result of eating something unsuitable (perhaps picked up while on a walk), food intolerances or allergies.
 Other causes can include infection•or parasites.
 Some cases may be stress-related, and there is a possibility of an autoimmune cause.

 In terms of treatment there is every reason to continue raw feeding since this is the easiest food for your dog to digest.
 If there is the possibility of a compromised immune system, lightly cook the meat before serving.
-Avoid gluten (grains) and dairy products.
-Use both a prebiotic and a probiotic.
-A period of fasting may be appropriate.

 Constipation can occur if a dog becomes dehydrated or has too much bone in his or her diet without sufficient fibre.
 Other rare causes can be too little magnesium and/or too much aluminium in the dog’s diet and also nerve degeneration.

 One of the benefits of a natural diet is that your dog is less likely to become constipated, but if it does become a problem then add more soluble fibre (ripe apple, pears or tinned sardines or pilchards), while cutting back on the bone element.
 Reduce the number of chicken wings given, if relevant.
-Incorporating liver or offal into the diet once or twice a week can help.

 Coprophagia (eating faeces)